Linuxfabrik/monitoring-plugins/check-plugins/composer-version/README.md

 ## Overview

-This plugin lets you track if composer is End-of-Life (EOL).
-To compare against the current/installed version of composer, the check has to run on the machine running composer itself.

-This check plugin alerts n days before or after the EOL date is reached.
-Optionally, it can also alert on available major, minor or patch releases (each independently).
+Checks the installed Composer version against the endoflife.date API and alerts if the version is end-of-life or if newer major, minor, or patch releases are available.
+By default, alerts 30 days before the official EOL date.
+The offset is configurable.

+**Data Collection:**

+* Runs `composer --version` at the configured `--path` (default: `/usr/bin/composer`) to determine the installed version
+* Queries the endoflife.date API (`https://endoflife.date/api/composer.json`) for lifecycle data
+* Caches API responses locally in an SQLite database to reduce network requests

+**Compatibility:**

+* Linux (requires Composer to be installed locally)

+**Important Notes:**

+* The check must run on the machine where Composer is installed
+* Optionally alerts on available major, minor, or patch releases independently of EOL status via `--check-major`, `--check-minor`, and `--check-patch`

 ## Fact Sheet